Book Review: Sick Enough A Guide to the Medical Complications of Eating Disorders is a Must-Read

 Why read Sick Enough?

-In Part I, “Not Enough Calories” Gaudiani initiates an important discussion on what happens to the mind and body when enough calories are not consumed over a period of time–with intentionally dramatic and jarring chapter titles like “30,000 Foot View: What Happens When You Starve Yourself?,” and “Going Into Hibernation and The Empty Tank.
+In Part I, “Not Enough Calories” Gaudiani initiates an important discussion on what happens to the mind and body when enough calories are not consumed over time.
+With intentionally dramatic and jarring chapter titles like “30,000 Foot View: What Happens When You Starve Yourself?,” and “Going Into Hibernation and The Empty Tank.

-Gaudiani starts off by introducing the reader to the “cave person brain” aka the part of our brain that regulates some of the most basic bodily functions and what it does to keep us alive when the body is underfed.
-She illustrates the devastating effects (regardless of body size) that not getting enough calories can have on both physical health and psyche–no matter if it’s due to dieting, an eating disorder, or food insecurity.
+Gaudiani starts off by introducing the reader to the “cave person brain”.
+This part of our brain regulates some of the most basic bodily functions.
+Furthermore, what our brains do to keep us alive when our body is underfed.
+She illustrates the devastating effects (regardless of body size) that not getting enough calories can have on both physical health and psyche.

 Examining Unexplored Biases in Sick Enough:

-Refeeding syndrome*, which describes the condition of introducing food too much too quickly to someone who has been malnourished, is something many dietitians, myself included, are instructed to the point of repetition to be cautious of.And while it can present real danger to patients, Gaudiani takes time to explore how the more common, equally dangerous condition of “underfeeding” is historically overlooked in eating disorder treatment, largely due to weight bias in the field.
+Refeeding syndrome*, which describes the condition of introducing food too much too quickly to someone who has been malnourished.
+Refeeding can present a real danger to patients.
+Gaudiani takes time to explore how the more common, equally dangerous condition of “underfeeding” is historically overlooked in eating disorder treatment, largely due to weight bias in the field.

 Genetic variability is another concept Gaudiani explores within Sick Enough.
 As clinicians we are often baffled when a client who suffers from a severe eating disorder gets their lab work back and it all looks “normal.”Many providers can also be shocked to learn a client has lost their menstrual cycle without appearing to have lost much weight.
 In exploring how different people react to inadequate food intake, Dr.Gaudiani gives a thorough discussion on genetic variability as a reason we see things like this.